Arch-Network/arch-node/README.md

 - ```--network-mode```: Network mode (options: MAINNET, TESTNET, DEVNET; default: DEVNET).

 #### Bitcoin Integration
-The Arch node connects to the Bitcoin network as a source of truth.
-Arch Network writes any state changes to the Bitcoin network by sending transactions to the Bitcoin node.
-Arch Network integrates with Bitcoin network to read and validate ownership of Bitcoin UTXOs.
+The Arch node uses Bitcoin network as a source of truth.
+Coordinator that is elected among Validators of the Arch Network writes any state changes to the Bitcoin network by sending transactions to the Bitcoin node.
+Rest of the Arch Network nodes integrate with Bitcoin network to read and validate ownership of Bitcoin UTXOs.

 - ```--bitcoin-rpc-endpoint```: Bitcoin RPC server IP address (default: 127.0.0.1).
 - ```--bitcoin-rpc-port```: Port of the Bitcoin RPC server (default: 8332).